AXIHIXA/Memo/notes/py/numpy.md

 ### 🌱 Iterating Over Array

 - Iterator object `numpy.nditer`:
-    - efficient multidimensional iterator object using which it is possible to iterate over an array.
+    - Efficient multidimensional iterator object using which it is possible to iterate over an array.
     - Each element of an array is visited using Python’s standard Iterator interface.
     - **Example 1**
     ```